Does/Has Anyone Actually Mexican-Carry?

 >when you draw and rack the slide, it gives you a really good chance to fix your grip, meaning you will be more accurate and faster shot to shot, rather than fighting the weapon

-yeah a gamer aiwb rig is better in some ways, but Mexican carry is tits and anybody who disagrees has skill issue and marketing scars.
+yeah a gamer aiwb rig is better in some ways, but Mexican carry is breasts and anybody who disagrees has skill issue and marketing scars.
 I carry with a holster now so I can use a weapons light, but that's the only reason

-• 1 week ago
+• 1 year ago

 Anonymous